About ‘Beat the buzzer’

 On your first ‘Beat the buzzer’ morning, set the timer and leave your child to it.
 Let your child know that you’ve set the ‘buzzer’ and now it’s up to them.

 If your child gets all the tasks done by the time the buzzer sounds, your child wins – and gets the tick or sticker on their chart.
 Give the tick or sticker straight away.
-And give the reward as soon as possible too.
+And once your child has earned a reward, give the reward as soon as possible too.
 This keeps your child motivated.